Bioconductor/BBS/README.md

 ### Interpreting log output

 There are several categories of common problems which will be discussed TBA.
-For now, contact Dan and share your findings with him.
+For now, contact Herve or Valerie and share your findings with them.

 Possible problems: